apache/pulsar-site/content/reference/latest/config/reference-configuration-broker.md

 **Category**: Server

+### dispatchThrottlingForFilteredEntriesEnabled
+Whether the broker should count filtered entries in dispatch rate limit calculations.
+When disabled, only messages sent to a consumer count towards a dispatch rate limit at the broker, topic, and subscription level.
+When enabled, messages filtered out due to entry filter logic are counted towards each relevant rate limit.

+**Type**: `boolean`

+**Default**: `false`

+**Dynamic**: `false`

+**Category**: Server

 ### dispatchThrottlingRateInByte
 Default bytes per second dispatch throttling-limit for whole broker.
 Using a value of 0, is disabling default message-byte dispatch-throttling